fvishram/SRAYSScoreboard/docs/ARCHITECTURE.md

 - `LoadSettings()`: Loads saved settings from application properties
 - `PopulateComPorts()`: Populates the COM port dropdown with available ports
 - Various color customization methods

+### ScreenSaver

+A form that displays animated content when the scoreboard is inactive:
+- Provides visual entertainment and prevents screen burn-in during periods of inactivity
+- Supports multiple display options (ASCII art, blank screen, logo, scrolling message)
+- Activates automatically after a configurable period of inactivity
+- Can be manually activated using the F3 key
+- Exits automatically when data is received from the timing system or when any key is pressed

+Key methods:
+- `LoadSettings()`: Loads screen saver settings from application properties
+- `AnimationTimer_Tick()`: Updates the animation on each timer tick
+- `OnDataReceived()`: Handles data received from the timing system
+- Event handlers for keyboard and mouse input to exit the screen saver

 ## Threading Model